max-russell/SwordsOfExile/README.md

 It has been built and tested under Windows 10.
 It should be possible to build it for Linux/MacOS too without too much trouble, but so far this has not been attempted!
 This applies to the scenario converter too, which is a command-line program.
 There's also a simple GUI for the converter, which uses WinForms so is likely to be restricted to Windows.

 ![image](screenshot01.jpg)

+This project has not been extensively stress-tested, especially since it was migrated to MonoGame.
+Bugs will almost inevitably abound, so use entirely at your own risk!